scholtzan/homebridge-rusty-spotify/README.md

 ## Usage

-Add the accessory in the Home app.
-Turning the Spotify accessory on will resume playing music on Spotify, turning off the accessory will pause the music.
+Add the plugin in the Home app.
+The plugin will automatically discover available Spotify devices and add them as accessories.
+Turning a Spotify accessory on will resume playing music on the device, turning off the accessory will pause the music.
 The accessory also allows to change the playback volume.

+Accessories get refreshed every 10 seconds (or as specified in the configuration file).

 ## Development